In this post, learn how to make a classic coffee filter butterfly craft with. It’s the perfect easy craft for summer!

 - Do A Dot Art!
 Markers

-After gathering supplies, invite kids to smooth a coffee filter over a plate, pie pan, or stack of newspaper.
+After gathering supplies, invite kids to smooth a coffee filter over a plate, pie pan, or stack of newspapers.
 Invite kids to dab the coffee filter with Do A Dot Art!
 Markers.

 Be sure to use a variety of colors!
 Don’t you love how vibrant they are?